omriyariv/jquery-singleclick/README.md

 # jquery-singleclick
-jQuery plugin for using a custom 'singleclick' event to differentiate a single click from a double click
+jQuery plugin for adding a custom 'singleclick' event to differentiate a single click from a double click